MQ_MAS_HOR_RGB_POS.png

 The Solution

-We aimed at implementing auto computation and calculation and good user experience to help users work efficiently and concurrently.
+Implemented auto computation and calculation for each portfolio to help users work efficiently and concurrently.

 Data Quality